CleverCloud/doc.clever-cloud.com/commons/addons/cellar-vs-fsbuckets.md

 ---
 title: Choosing between File System Buckets and Cellar S3
 position: 3
-shortdesc: This will help you understand the differenc between Cellar and FS Buckets.
+shortdesc: This will help you understand the difference between Cellar and FS Buckets.
 tags:
 - addons
 keywords: